The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Results

 \subsubsection{LRG HOD: stellar mass dependency}

 The HODs predicted by \textsc{Uchuu} for LRG samples with different stellar mass cuts are shown in the right panel of Figure~\ref{fig:bgslrg-hod}.
 For clarity, we show only four out of the five different samples.
 The stellar mass thresholds defining these samples are provided in Table~\ref{tab:lrg-hod}.
 Similar to the BGS sample, the HOD of the total LRG sample (shown in the top-left panel of Figure~\ref{fig:all-hod}) and the stellar mass threshold samples have very similar shapes.
-However, the HODs are shifted towards higher halo masses for higher stellar mass samples, as more massive galaxies tend to inhabits in more massive halos.
+However, the HODs are shifted towards higher halo masses for higher stellar mass samples, as more massive galaxies tend to inhabits in more massive haloes.

 To assess the dependence of the HOD on the stellar mass threshold, we used the 5-parameter HOD of Equation~\ref{eq:5param_hod} to fit the mean HOD obtained from the four \textsc{Uchuu}-LRG boxes with the SMF incompleteness already taken into account.
 As we did for the BGS sample, we performed separate fits for the central and satellite galaxies using the non-linear least squares method.
-For LRGs, we estimated the uncertainty in the mean HOD by assuming a Poisson distribution for the number of galaxies and calculating the associated error as $\sqrt{N}$, where $N$ is the number of galaxies within each host halo mass bin.
+For LRGs, we restrict the central (satellite) HOD fit to halo masses $M_\mathrm{halo}$ below $4 \times 10^{14}~\hMsun$ ($10^{15}~\hMsun$) and where the occupation number $\langle N \rangle$ is greater than $10^{-2}$.
+We estimated the uncertainty in the mean HOD by calculating Poisson errors, for both the galaxies and the halo, as $\sqrt{N}$, where $N$ is the number of galaxies/haloes within each host halo mass bin.
+Subsequently, we performed error propagation following the HOD formula to determine the associated uncertainty.
 We assumed that there were no systematic uncertainties or selection biases in the halo mass measurements or binning process.
 Table~\ref{tab:lrg-hod} shows the HOD parameters that provide the best-fitting HODs, which are shown as dashed black curves in the right-hand panel of Figure~\ref{fig:bgslrg-hod}.

 Our findings are in agreement with previous BOSS LRG studies \citep[e.g.][]{Nuza13,Tinker2017,Stoppacher2019}, showing that all halo mass HOD parameters increase with the stellar mass threshold, given that more massive galaxies inhabit more massive haloes.
 We also find that the power law slope, $\alpha$, increases with the stellar mass threshold, with a value of $\alpha \approx 1$ for the complete and lowest stellar mass threshold samples.
 On the other hand, the parameter $\sigma_{\log M}$ remains constant for the 11.4, 11.3 and 11.2 stellar mass samples.
 However, as the stellar mass threshold decreases, the effect of SMF incompleteness enhances (see Figure~\ref{fig:lrg_stellarmass}), and a flatter central curve is obtained, which results in an increase in the value of $\sigma_{\log M}$.